Trump Weighs In On Michael Flynn Offering To Testify In Return For Immunity

 In response to the multiple controversies around Flynn, Democratic lawmakers have asked to see the security-clearance form Flynn would have had to file before his brief tenure at the office, WSJ reports.
 That’s because he would have been required to disclose any sources of his foreign income.

-By accepting money from Russia Today in 2015, which officials have said is part of a state-funded media organization, he would have violated it.
+By accepting money from Russia Today in 2015, which officials have said is part of a state-funded media organisation, he would have violated it.

 It's also worth mentioning that Flynn told Chuck Todd of NBC’s Meet the Press in September, "When you are given immunity that means you've probably committed a crime."
 He was referring to aides of Hillary Clinton at the time.